VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart6Chapter16.md

 SendMessage (hwndSpinBox, SPM_SETINFO, 0, (LPARAM)&spinfo) ;
 ```

-In above codes, spinfo is a structure of `SPININFO` type, and its definition is
+In above code, `spinfo` is a structure of `SPININFO` type, and its definition is
 as following:

 ```cpp